6 Ways To Bust Post-Holiday COVID-19 Stress

 Create support systems

 Seek out professional help, Dr. Meyers suggests.
 Your insurance may cover therapy, but if not, many therapists work on a sliding scale to help patients who can't afford to pay their full fee.
-You can also check out Open Path Psychotherapy Collective, a nationwide non-profit that can help you find low-cost care.
 Everyone can benefit from therapy and additional check-ins, especially during such a trying year.